MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 You can also send us feedback directly from the MSIX Packaging Tool by going to the **Feedback** tab under **Settings**.

 > [!NOTE]
 > It may take 24 hours for your feedback to get to us.
 Therefore if you are using a VM to convert your package, you may want to keep your VM on and in its current state for 24 hours after conversion.
+Also, you can manually attach conversion logs to the feedback.